Le-Gris/minicon2024/slides.md

 [click] The benchmark consists of a set of visual program-synthesis tasks divided into a set of 400 training tasks and 400 evaluation tasks

-[click] Unique to this benchmark is that SOTA performance has not increased by much since its release with current best models at around 46%
+[click] Unique to this benchmark is that SOTA performance has not increased by much since its release with current best models at around 46%.

+This is in stark contrast to many benchmarks in the machine learning world.

 [click] This led to the development of an ARC prize this year, with a million dollars in funds for rewarding progress towards human-level performance.